sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **cloned**: Number of repositories in gitserver_repos table on this shard that are cloned

 **cloning**: Number of repositories in gitserver_repos table on this shard that cloning

+**corrupted**: Number of repositories that are NOT soft-deleted and not blocked and have corrupted_at set in gitserver_repos table

 **failed_fetch**: Number of repositories in gitserver_repos table on this shard where last_error is set